SatipMohanty/SatipMohanty/README.md

 - 🌱 I’m currently learning **B-tech Final Year on Computer science**

-- 👯 I’m looking to collaborate on **I'm actively looking for projects that align with my skills to collaborate and create meaningful outcomes.**
+- 👯 I’m looking to collaborate on **Projects that align with my skills to collaborate and create meaningful outcomes.**

 - 📫 How to reach me **Email:satipmohanty@gmail.com phone:7735393097**